-Did you or your child suffer injuries from a dog bite in Clearwater, FL?
+Did you or your child suffer injuries from a dog bite in Clearwater, Florida?
 The dog owner may owe you compensation to cover medical bills, lost wages, and pain and suffering.
 An experienced Clearwater dog bite lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can help you maximize your compensation.

 Table of Contents